Learn more about urinary incontinence: introduction

 Get more information and advice about losing weight.

-Depending on your particular bladder problem, your GP can advise you about the amount of fluids you should drink.
+Depending on your particular bladder problem, a GP can advise you about the amount of fluids you should drink.

 If you have urinary incontinence, cut down on alcohol and drinks containing caffeine, such as tea, coffee and cola.
 These can cause your kidneys to produce more urine and irritate your bladder.

-The recommended weekly limits for alcohol consumption are 14 units for men and women.
+The recommended weekly limit for alcohol consumption is 14 units.

 If you have to urinate frequently during the night (nocturia), try drinking less in the hours before you go to bed.
 However, make sure you still drink enough fluids during the day.